-Risk associated with warehousing mortgages during the pooling process for future securitization.
+The risk associated with warehousing mortgages during the pooling process for future securitization.

-Alpha is a risk adjusted statistical measure of performance.
+Alpha is a risk-adjusted statistical measure of performance.
 Alpha takes the volatility (price risk) of a managed portfolio of equities or alternative assets and compares its risk-adjusted performance to a benchmark index.
-The excess return of the fund relative to the return of the benchmark index is a fund's alpha.
+The excess return of the fund relative to the return of the benchmark index is a fund’s alpha.
 Alpha can be thought of as the abnormal rate of return on a security or portfolio in excess of what would be predicted by an equilibrium model like the capital asset pricing model (CAPM).
-It typically is thought of as a measure of the "value added" (or subtracted) by the portfolio manager in selecting the individual components of and engineering the interplay between components when constructing the portfolio.
+It typically is thought of as a measure of the “value-added” (or subtracted) by the portfolio manager in selecting the individual components of and engineering the interplay between components when constructing the portfolio.
 A positive alpha of 1.0 means the fund has outperformed its benchmark index by 1%.
 Correspondingly, a similar negative alpha would indicate an underperformance of 1%.
-If a CAPM analysis estimates that a portfolio should earn 12% based on the risk of the portfolio, for example, but the portfolio actually earns 14%, the portfolio's alpha would be 2%.
+If a CAPM analysis estimates that a portfolio should earn 12% based on the risk of the portfolio, for example, but the portfolio actually earns 14%, the portfolio’s alpha would be 2%.
 This 2% is the excess return over what would have been predicted using the same original inputs by the CAPM model.

 - Alternative or specialty investments

 Property types that are not considered conventional institutional-grade real estate investments.
-Examples include congregate care facilities, self-storage facilities, mobile homes, timber, agriculture and parking lots.
+Examples include congregate-care facilities, self-storage facilities, mobile homes, timber, agriculture and parking lots.

-The liquidation of a financial debt through regular periodic installment payments.
+The liquidation of financial debt through regular periodic installment payments.
 For tax purposes, the periodic deduction of capitalized expenses such as organization costs.

 The tenant that serves as the predominant draw to a commercial property, usually the largest tenant in a shopping center.